R. W. R. McDonald: Personal life

 McDonald was born in Balclutha, New Zealand and grew up on a sheep and venison farm in South Otago.

 Although he now lives in Melbourne, he maintains strong ties to the region, and set his first novel in Otago.
 The fictional town of Riverstone in both The Nancys and Nancy Businesswas modelled "somewhat on Balclutha", he said.

-McDonald identifies as queer and co-parents two daughters.
+McDonald is queer and co-parents two daughters.

 Writing career

 R.W.R McDonald wrote the first draft of The Nancys while at Faber Academy, Melbourne under the tutelage of award winning authors Toni Jordan and Paddy O'Reilly.

 McDonald credits his tutors and mentors for "talking him off the ledge" halfway through writing The Nancys and "sticking with it" when he was going to pull out of the course and writing due to outside pressures.

 In 2017, The Nancys was highly commended in Victorian Premier's Unpublished Manuscript Award, this lead him to signing with literary agent, Grace Heifetz.

 In 2019, his debut novel, The Nancys, was published in Australia and New Zealand by Allen and Unwin.

 McDonald's second novel in The Nancys series, Nancy Business, was published in June 2021.